Capri205/OBChestShop/README.md

 over it will tell them who owns the shop.

 ## Purchasing and selling items
-To purchase simply click on the item in the shop and this will drop you into the item sell or buy screen where the options are presented.
+Simply click on the item in the shop and this will drop you into the item sell or buy screen where the buy or sell options are presented.
 The options will be the 5 blocks from left to right in the center of the shop screen for items you are buying from the shop.
 There are 6 options for selling to the shop.
 If the block is green (sell) or blue (buy) then the option is available, but if white then there is some reason why you can't purchase or sell that option - eg.